dhewm/dhewm.github.io/index.md

  base/pak008.pk4    12KB  28750b7841de9453eb335bad6841a2a5
 --------------------------------------------------------------

-... and (optionally) these .pk4 files for *Resurrection of Evil* addon:
+... and (optionally) these .pk4 files for the *Resurrection of Evil* addon:

 --------------------------------------------------------------
   Filename          Size  MD5-sum